YaleDHLab/federalist-bookworm/README.md

+# Note: This repository has been archived
+This project was developed under a previous phase of the Yale Digital Humanities Lab.
+Now a part of Yale Library’s Computational Methods and Data department, the Lab no longer includes this project in its scope of work.
+As such, it will receive no further updates.

+### Description

 This is a set of wrappers around a markup copy of the Federalist papers in XML, one of the classical texts for statistical learning and authorship attribution.
 My thanks to Matt Jockers for providing the marked-up XML; other files (such as the XML to json parser) I created myself.
 There is no official license on this: I suspect you would be safe to treat the Jockers-Witten parts as CC-BY-NC, and the Schmidt parts as public domain.

 ### Bookworm Testing